-Sumy received its name after the rivers Suma and Sumka which washed the city from 2 sides.
-There is a legend that hunters’ bags (“suma” in Russian) were found in the area.
+Sumy received its name after the rivers Suma and Sumka which encircle it on both sides.
+There is a legend that hunters’ bags (“suma” in Russian language) were found in this area.

-This fact is reflected in the coat-of-arms adopted in 1781: there are 3 black bags with golden buttons on the four-angle shield.
+This legend is reflected in the coat-of-arms adopted in 1781.
+There are three black bags with golden buttons on the four-angle shield.

 Famous Russian writers A.P.
 Chekhov and A.I.
-Kuprin lived here.
-The city was visited by composer P.I.
-Chaikovsky, writer V.G.
-Korolenko, poet A.N.
+Kuprin lived in Sumy.
+The city was visited by the composer P.I.
+Chaikovsky, the writer V.G.
+Korolenko, the poet A.N.
 Pletsheyev.

 Sumy places of interest

-Holy Resurrection Cathedral.
-The cathedral is the oldest stone building in the city.
+The Holy Resurrection Cathedral.
+This cathedral is the oldest stone building in Sumy.
 It was built at the expense of Colonel A. Kondratyev, the son of the founder of Sumy.

-Transfiguration Cathedral.
-This majestic church standing on a pedestrian street in the heart of the city combines the elements of Renaissance, Baroque and Classicism.
+The Transfiguration Cathedral.
+This majestic church, standing on a pedestrian street in the heart of the city, combines elements of Renaissance, Baroque and Classicism.
 Sobornaya Street, 31.

-Trinity Cathedral.
-It is one of the most beautiful churches in the city looking like St. Isaac’s Cathedral in St. Petersburg.
-The cathedral was built in classical style with Baroque elements.
+The Trinity Cathedral.
+It is one of the most beautiful churches in Sumy.
+It looks like St. Isaac’s Cathedral in St. Petersburg, Russia.
+The cathedral was built in the classical style with some Baroque elements.
 Troitskaya Street, 24-a.

 The World War II memorial